-- "(B) The terms and consequences of the consent in detail; and - "(C) That at any time prior to the entry of the judgment of adoption or readoption under ORS 109.350 the parent may withdraw consent for any reason and have the child returned. - "(b) After the execution of a parent's consent under subsection (3) of this section, the court shall certify that the court made the explanation under paragraph (a) of this subsection and that the parent fully understood the explanation. - "(5)(a) At any time prior to the entry of a judgment of adoption or readoption under ORS 109.350, an Indian child's parent may withdraw the parent's consent under this section. - "(b) The withdrawal of consent must be made by filing the written withdrawal with the court or by making a statement of withdrawal on the record in the adoption proceeding. - "(c) Upon entry of the withdrawal of consent, the court must promptly notify the person or entity that arranged the adoptive placement and order that the Indian child be returned to the parent or Indian custodian as soon as practicable. - "(6) This section does not apply when consent is given in loco parentis under ORS 109.325 or 109.327. - "SECTION 20.
+- "(c) If the consenting parent has requested anonymity, execution of the consent must be made on the record, in person before the judge but is not required to be made in a session of court open to the public. - "(4)(a) Prior to the execution of a parent's consent under subsection (3) of this section, the court must explain to the parent on the record in detail and in the language of the parent: - 8 "(A) The terms and consequences of the consent in detail; and - "(B) That at any time prior to the entry of the judgment of adoption or readoption under ORS 109.350 the parent may withdraw consent for any reason and have the child returned. - "(b) After the execution of a parent's consent under subsection (3) of this section, the court shall certify that the court made the explanation under paragraph (a) of this subsection and that the parent fully understood the explanation. - "(5)(a) At any time prior to the entry of a judgment of adoption or readoption under ORS 109.350, an Indian child's parent may withdraw the parent's consent under this section. - "(b) The withdrawal of consent must be made by filing the written withdrawal with the court or by making a statement of withdrawal on the record in the adoption proceeding. - "(c) Upon entry of the withdrawal of consent, the court must promptly notify the person or entity that arranged the adoptive placement and order that the Indian child be returned to the parent or Indian custodian as soon as practicable. - 26 "(6) This section does not apply when consent is given in loco 27 parentis under ORS 109.325 or 109.327. - "SECTION 20.
 Section 18, chapter 14, Oregon Laws 2020 (first special session) is amended to read: - "Sec.
-18. (1) As used in this section, 'active efforts' means efforts that are affirmative, active, thorough, timely and intended to maintain or reunite an Indian child with the Indian child's family. - "(2) If there is reason to know that a child in a proceeding under ORS 109.304 to 109.410 or ORS chapter 419B is an Indian child and active efforts are required, the court must determine whether active efforts have been made to prevent the breakup of the family or to reunite the family.

-- 1 "(3) Active efforts require a higher standard of conduct than reasonable efforts. - 2 "(4) Active efforts must:
+18. (1) As used in this section, 'active efforts' means efforts that are required, the court must determine whether active efforts have been made to prevent the breakup of the family or to reunite the family. - 7 "(3) Active efforts require a higher standard of conduct than reasonable 8 efforts. - 9 "(4) Active efforts must: